Pier extending over still lake with bird in the sky.

 • If you have a question regarding the SoE Study Abroad Scholarship, please contact the Global Engagement Office (global@education.wisc.edu), and they will put you in touch with the appropriate staff member.

-• If you have program specific questions, please contact the following IAP Advisors through Starfish: Kate Hamoonga for Uganda and Ecuador; Jessa Boche for the UK and Greece; and Kristin Calkins for Portugal and Costa Rica.
+• If you have program specific questions, please contact the following IAP Advisors through Starfish: Kate Hamoonga for Ecuador, Ireland, and the Dominican Republic; Jessa Boche for the UK, Greece, and Australia; and Kristin Calkins for Portugal and Costa Rica; Ella Quinn for Cuba.

 Undergraduate Students